Children aged from 12 to 14-years-old

-As pupils continue to grow and progress through the School, the format of the Class Teacher teaching the Main Lesson continues.
-Specialist Subject Teachers also continue to deliver lessons in Languages, Music, Eurythmy, Woodwork, Handwork, Religious Studies, Games and Gym.
+As pupils continue to grow and progress through the School, the Class Teacher now becomes Class Guardian, who alongside Subject Specialist Teachers, teach Main Lessons across the Middle School classes.
+Subject lessons in Languages, Music, Eurythmy, Handwork, PSHE, Drama, Art, Cooking and Sports continue.

 Main Lesson themes continue to be delivered in a logical way, with Literacy and Numeracy constantly and consistently practised.
-Our dedicated Class Teachers continue to cultivate and encourage creative writing, good grammar and the spoken word which is showcased by the performance of an annual Class Play.
+Our dedicated teachers continue to cultivate and encourage creative writing, good grammar and the spoken word, which is showcased by the performance of an annual Class Play.

 Main Lesson topics are expanded upon to work in conjunction with each pupil’s personal development.
 In the History Main Lesson, pupils track civilisation through the Middle Ages and The Renaissance up to modern times.
 In Geography classes, the learning curve moves from a local emphasis to national, European and then an international focus.
 In addition, other Main Lesson themes for our older pupils include Botany, Geology, Physics and Economics.